Lycurgus1/Eng67_Final_Project/S3-Data-README.md

 We had an issue where the flask application couldn't find the downloads folder which would contain the CSV that our front end would read from
 - We overcame this by placing as downloads folder into the flask application, thus the app could read from it and then load the CSV successfully

+## Benefits of S3

+- S3 acts similar to other cloud data storage such as dropbox however S3 also allows you to host static websites